What do papermaking, gluten-free baking, cosmetics and homeopathic remedies share in common? One answer rises to the surface: “arrowroot.”

 This wildly useful food starch was cultivated as early as 5,000 B.C., and was originally known as aru-aru, defined as “meal of meals,” named as such by the Arawak.
 This now-extinct people of the Caribbean islands were the first to use this handy plant and found it had many useful properties and applications.
 Another derivation of the name “arrowroot” came from its ability to heal wounds of people shot by poisonous arrows in the Central American region.

 Perhaps arrowroot’s best feature of all?
 Its anti-inflammatory properties.
 As I state in my article about a healing diet, most modern diseases are due to inflammation.
-Arrowroot can be another tool you use to fight inflammation and fight disease.
+(2) It can be another tool you use to fight inflammation and fight disease.

 Arrowroot Nutrition Facts

-The term “arrowroot” is used to describe the starch obtained from the rhizomes of Maranta arundinacea, a tropical American perennial herb, the rhizome of the plant (an edible vegetable), or the full plant itself.
-In addition to the Maranta arundinacea variety, arrowroot can also be obtained from Zamia integrifolia (known as Florida arrowroot) and tapioca from cassava (Manihot esculenta).
+The term “arrowroot” is used to describe the starch obtained from the rhizomes of Maranta arundinacea, a tropical American perennial herb, the rhizome of the plant, or the full plant itself.
+In addition to the Maranta arundinacea variety, it can also be obtained from Zamia integrifolia (known as Florida arrowroot) and tapioca from cassava (Manihot esculenta).
 A similar plant, known as “kudzu,” is referred to as Japanese arrowroot (from Pueraria lobata) and is used in the same fashion as the American herb variety.

-Unlike cornstarch, arrowroot powder is harvested from the tubers of its plant without the use of harsh chemicals or high heat.
-In fact, the modern extraction process is not much different from the process used throughout recorded history.
+Arrowroot powder is harvested from the tubers of its plant without the use of harsh chemicals or high heat.
+In fact, the modern extraction process, which includes washing, peeling, soaking, and drying the fleshy roots in the sun, is not much different from the process used throughout recorded history.
+(3)

 One cup of sliced arrowroot (weighing about 120 grams) contains: